rabwill/azure-devops-app/README.md

 Follow below instructions to get started with this application template for local debugging.

+### Create an env file

+1. Create an env folder
+2. Add .env.local under the env folder in the root

 ### Test your application with Visual Studio Code
 1. Update `env/.env.local` file with below configurations.